Lihis/ets2-telemetry-server/README.md

 4. Click "**Install**" button to perform the installation
 5. When installation finishes click "**OK**", select your network interface and click "**HTML5 App URL**" link to open your dashboard
 6. **Done** (now you may read *Usage* topic to understand how to use the server)

-Android users may install the provided "Ets2 Dashboard" application.
-The APK file is located in **mobile/Android/Ets2Dashboard.apk**.
-Copy it to your device and install via Android's File Manager.
-The application will prevent your device from going into sleep mode and will remember server IP address which is very useful if you are going to use the app frequently.

 ***Security notes***: The installation must be done only once and requires Administrator privileges.
 If you mind what exactly server does to the system at this point here is the detailed information: